-If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, a Part D status change or other change noted in the sections above), the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
+If any of these changes happen for a drug you take (but not because of a market withdrawal, a generic drug replacing a brand name drug, a Part D status change or other change noted in the sections above), the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.

-We will not tell you about these types of changes directly during the current plan year.
-You will need to check the Drug List for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to the drugs you are taking that will impact you during the next plan year.
+We won't tell you about these types of changes directly during the current plan year.
+You'll need to check the Drug List for the next plan year (when the list is available during the open enrollment period) to see if there are any changes to drugs you take that will impact you during the next plan year.

-SECTION 7 What types of drugs are not covered by your plan?
-Section 7.1 Types of drugs we do not cover
+SECTION 7 Types of drugs we do not cover

-This section explains what kinds of prescription drugs are "excluded."
-This means Medicare does not pay for these drugs.
+Some kinds of prescription drugs are "excluded."
+This means Medicare doesn't pay for these drugs.

 If you get drugs that are excluded, you must pay for them yourself, unless they are covered under your Senior Rx Plus coverage.
-If you have coverage for these drugs, they will be listed in the "Extra Covered Drugs" section of the benefits chart.
-If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
-For information about appealing a decision, go to Chapter 7.
+If you have coverage for these drugs, they will be listed in the "Extra Covered Drugs" section of the Medical Benefits Chart.
+If you appeal and the requested drug is found not to be excluded under Part D, we'll pay for or cover it.
+(For information about appealing a decision, go to Chapter 7.)

-Here are a few general rules about drugs that Medicare drug plans will not cover under Part D:
+Here are a few general rules about drugs that Medicare drug plans won't cover under Part D:

-- Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States or its territories. - Your plan usually cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
-Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.
+- Our plan's Part D drug coverage can't cover a drug that would be covered under Medicare Part A or Part B. - Our plan can't cover a drug purchased outside the United States or its territories. - Our plan usually can't cover off-label use of a drug when the use isn't supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the FDA. - Our plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.

-In addition, by law, the following categories of drugs are not covered by Medicare drug plans unless your plan covers them as "Extra Covered Drugs."
-Please see the "Extra Covered Drugs" section of the benefits chart located at the front of this document to find out which of the drugs listed below are covered under your group-sponsored plan.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans unless your Senior Rx Plus plan covers them as "Extra Covered Drugs."
+See the "Extra Covered Drugs" section of the Medical Benefits Chart located at the front of this document to find out which of the drugs listed below are covered under your group-sponsored plan.